 Joel Kotkin has made a career pushing back against cities’ obsessive focus on the “creative class,” and amenities to lure them.
 Kotkin instead suggests we pursue economic development and a low cost of living, to support affordable family formation.
 While Kotkin identifies as a Truman Democrat, confirmed blue tribe members dislike him.
 And statements about California’s “continued domination … by public employee unions, environmental activists and their crony capitalist allies” would seem to suggest red tribe membership.

 Matt Yglesias, by contrast, reads almost as a right-winger’s parody of a left-winger.
 Upon being mugged in DC, he took the opportunity to argue for more density and dryly remark that “the threaten/rob model of crime seems a lot more beneficial to both parties than the punch-and-run model.”
-He also has a head that quite literally looks like an egg.

 Yet Yglesias, in his time writing Slate’s Moneybox, was the most vigorous and articulate proponent of the myriad ways in which urban zoning regulations drive up the price of housing in the inner cores, culminating in the ebook The Rent Is Too Damn High.
-Other columnists have derided Yglesias’s quest for inner-city density as a desire for us all to live in “Blade Runner” style apartment blocks, but the fact remains that there is already huge market demand for urban high-rise and mid-rise living; Yglesias’s policy prescriptions only seek to allow it.
+Other columnists have derided Yglesias’s quest for inner-city density as a desire for us all to live in “Blade Runner” style apartment blocks, but there is already a huge market demand for urban high-rise and mid-rise living; Yglesias’s policy prescriptions only seek to allow it.

 Both have blind spots, which lead both to bad policy proposals.
 Kotkin, for example, opposes upzoning in Hollywood, one of the most desirable parts of LA.
 Yglesias, meanwhile, thinks Baltimore should rip out I-83.